-Announcing YugabyteDB 2.11: The World’s Most PostgreSQL-Compatible Distributed SQL Database
+The Most PostgreSQL-Compatible Distributed SQL Database is YugabyteDB

 One of the biggest roadblocks to database adoption is a lack of familiarity.
 Developers love PostgreSQL and want to work with the familiar API in order to be productive.
 This is why many distributed SQL databases now tout compatibility with PostgreSQL.
 But “kind of compatible” is not enough.
 These databases cherry-pick features to support leaving developers to figure out how to work around limitations.
 We heard loud and clear from the YugabyteDB community that true distributed SQL with complete PostgreSQL compatibility is the gold standard.
 That is what we are delivering.